Christmas decorations stolen from Scranton gravesite

 "Just imagine if this was your loved one, how you would feel if your first holiday without them, a young 23-year-old girl, passing from brain cancer, and you stole her last wish," Morgan said.

-The Cavistons reported the theft, and anyone with any information on what may have happened to the holiday display is asked to call Scranton Police.
+The Cavistons reported the theft, and anyone with any information on what may have happened to the holiday display is asked to call Scranton Police at (570) 348-4130.